 World Lines: A Quantum Supercomputer Poem (Simons Center for Geometry and Physics, 2018)

 from Borealis Tesseract in the Fourth Dimension (Perfect Wave, 2017)

 the heartbeat is a fractal (Ahadada Books, 2008)

-This commentary series by Amy Catanzano on “Quantum Poetics” for Jacket2, the University of Pennsylvania’s journal of modern and contemporary poetry and poetics, presents 17 short essays on the intersections of poetry and science.
-A reprinting of M. NourbeSe Philip’s “Black W/Holes: A History of Brief Time” and a discussion on poetry and science between Catanzano and Andrew Joron are also presented.
+This commentary series on Quantum Poetics by Amy Catanzano for Jacket2, the University of Pennsylvania’s online journal of modern and contemporary poetry and poetics, presents 18 short essays on the intersections of poetry and science.
+A reprinting of “Black W/Holes: A History of Brief Time” by poet M. NourbeSe Philip and a discussion on poetry and science between Catanzano and poet Andrew Joron are also presented.

 “Quantum Poetics: Writing the Speed of Light” is Amy Catanzano’s four-part essay on quantum poetics published from 2009 to 2011 by Jerome Rothenberg in Poems and Poetics.

 Selected Awards and Honors